 What our teachers say

-Read all about Evelina’s journey with the TEFL Institute and making her way back to Thailand; the Land of the Smiles.
+Read all about Evelina’s journey with The TEFL Institute and making her way back to Thailand.
 Teaching is one of the most rewarding professions you can have, and what better place to follow your passion in?
 Read about all things you need to know before making the big move!

 Interested?
 Get in touch.

 Explore this internship!